-The Integrative Land Use Management Approach (ILUMA) consist of a collection of land use practices that were piloted and tested in Central Asia for more than 10 years and a theoretical background that describes the underlying approach: Coming from practice, going to concept.
+The Integrative Land Use Management Approaches (hereinafter in the text – ILUMA) consist of a collection of land use practices that were piloted and tested in Central Asia for more than 10 years and a theoretical background that describes the underlying approach: Coming from practice, going to the concept.
 The dimensions mentioned in the Conceptual Framework are the theoretical background for ILUMA.
 The Conceptual Framework describes all dimensions related to land use management.
-They are organized in such a way that they can be used for different purposes: for stakeholders developing a common approach on land management, developing sector policies or program planning and monitoring.
+They are organised in such a way that they can be used for different purposes: for stakeholders developing a common approach on land management, developing sector policies or programme planning and monitoring.
 The Conceptual Framework is particularly targeted at readers tasked with overall planning and strategy development of initiatives aimed at sustainable land use management that might require a more profound understanding of the concepts applied and developed by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH (German federal enterprise for international cooperation) in Central Asia.

 Besides the learning cycle, applying a landscape approach was another guiding factor that led to the development of ILUMA.
-Originally, the Regional Program piloted numerous land use approaches in Central Asia, together and alongside with other organizations and institutions.
+Originally, the Regional Programme piloted numerous land use approaches in Central Asia, together and alongside other organisations and institutions.
 In the past, different land use types were tackled in isolation from each other, such as forestry or pasture management.
 However, it became obvious that it was necessary to broaden the perspective and to look at the wider landscape.
-Therefore, GIZ started to apply a landscape approach that tries to balance “competing land use demands in a way that is best for human well-being and the environment.
+Therefore, GIZ started to apply a landscape approach that tries to balance “competing for land use demands in a way that is the best for human well-being and the environment.
 It means creating solutions that consider food and livelihoods, finance, rights, restoration and progress towards climate and development goals.

 The implementation of land-based mitigation and adaptation options is not only a technological challenge.
 Targeting only the proximate causes of mismanagement of land (e.g. better irrigation systems) will not be enough to achieve sustainable land use.
 Socio-economic, institutional, financial and environmental issues that differ across regions must be considered.
-Therefore, ILUMA is based on the understanding of landscapes as ecosystems comprising environmental, human, cultural, technological and institutional dimensions, amongst others.
+Therefore, Integrative Land Use Management Approaches are based on the understanding of landscapes as ecosystems comprising environmental, human, cultural, technological and institutional dimensions, amongst others.
 Potentially harmful effects of land use changes that are reflected